mbrown1413/japanese-guide/docs/guide.md

 learning, from absolute beginner to intermediate.

-My personal focus has been on reading, but I've tried to make the guide generic enough that it applies if you're learning to watch anime, or learinng to speak.
+My personal focus has been on reading, but I've tried to make the guide generic enough that it applies if you're learning to watch anime, or learning to speak.